UPPMAX/offline-uppmax-env/README.md

 bash software_packer.sh bwa star R GATK
 ```

 This will package everything needed to load these modules into a file called `software.package.tar.gz`.
 Download this file to your computer, put it in the `packages` folder and build the Dockerfile in that folder (replace `repo/name:version` with whatever you want to name it on Dockerhub, or remove it to have it untagged).
+The dockerfile will copy all files in `packages/` and unzip all files named `*.package.tar.gz`, so feel free to put additional files there following this naming pattern.

 ```bash
 # run locally